 Its suggestions didn't allow for much music discovery and often repeated songs I already added to playlists.

 On the whole, YouTube Music isn’t the best option when it comes to sound quality and falls short with its user interface.
-However, once its had more time to mature, it will likely stand as a much stronger competitor to Spotify and Apple Music.
+If you want something that offers lossless streaming with an intuitive UI, look into the competitively priced Amazon Music HD: it streams FLAC.
+Alternatively, Deezer and Tidal HiFi both support lossless streaming and have more attractive UIs than Amazon Music HD.
+That said, once YouTube Music has more time to mature, it will likely stand as a much stronger competitor to Spotify and Apple Music.
 If you’re thinking of getting a YouTube Music Premium subscription, I highly recommend investing an extra $2/mo for YouTube Premium.
 That way, you can enjoy all that YouTube has to offer ad-free and from anywhere.